modernben/forge-docs/1.0/resources/network.md

 ## Firewalls

-Firewalls allow you to open ports on your server to the internet.
-These can also be configured to be limited to IP addresses.
-You can configure firewalls from within the Forge dashboard.
+You can configure firewalls from within the Forge dashboard, under the **Network** tab on the server.
+Firewalls are used to open ports on your server to the internet.
+For example, you may install FTP and need to open port `21`.

+For added security, you can restrict opened ports to specific IP addresses.

+### Port Ranges

+When creating new firewall rules, you may supply a range of ports to open e.g. `8000:8010` which will open every port from `8000` to `8010`.

 ### Default Firewall Rules